langtech-bsc/ParaCLEAN/README.md

 ```

 ## License

-This project is released under the MIT License
+This project is released under the Apache 2.0 license.
-You are free to use, modify, and distribute it with attribution.

 ## Citation

+To be added.

 ## Acknowledgements

+This work is funded by the Ministerio para la Transformación Digital y de la Función Pública - Funded by EU – NextGenerationEU within the framework of the project Desarrollo de Modelos ALIA.

+## Related Resources

 This project builds upon components and concepts from:

 - [Bifixer](https://github.com/bitextor/bifixer)